Construction Workers Exposed to COVID-19 on the Job

 What Are Your Legal Options After COVID-19 Exposure in Construction Work?

 If you have or your loved one has contracted the virus as a worker on a construction site, your best course of action is to speak with a lawyer as soon as possible.
-Our experienced New York personal injury attorneys at The Law Offices of Michael S. Lamonsoff, PLLC continue to serve our clients remotely until we can return to our offices.
+Our experienced construction accident attorneys in New York at The Law Offices of Michael S. Lamonsoff, PLLC continue to serve our clients remotely until we can return to our offices.
 We can advise you of your options under the law in a telephone or virtual consultation.